ACHRAf-by/ACHRAF-by/README.md

 # Hi there 👋

-* I am Achraf BEN YAHYA, apprentice in Software Engineer, DevOps and public Cloud at Axway and student at EFREI.
+* I am Achraf BEN YAHYA, apprentice in Software Engineering, DevOps and public Cloud at Axway and student at EFREI.
 * 👀 I am interested in Computer science and especially Backend Dev, DevOps approaches and Data engineering & ML.
 * 📖 Currently, I am learning GoLang, ReasonML, Advanced c#, Kubernetes and Azure & AWS Cloud services
 * 🕵️‍♂️ Fields of interests : CS, Economy (Radical Economy) and Politics